Shaadalam9/gans-continents/README.md

       - The generator creates video frames from noise and conditioning labels.
       - The discriminator evaluates real and generated frames.
       - Loss is computed, and the models are updated using backpropagation.

+4. **Contributing**
+Contributions are welcome!
+Please open an issue or submit a pull request if you have any suggestions or improvements.

+5. **License**
+This project is licensed under the MIT License.
+See the LICENSE file for details.